mark { background-color: yellow; color: black; }

 were purchased.
 A lack of rail service in and out of Ochiltree

-necessary for farmers and ranchers to travel
+made it necessary for farmers and ranchers to travel

 long distances to market their product.